DreymaR/BigBagKbdTrixPKL/README.md

 TODO:
 -----
 I have many more [PKL_eD] changes on my wishlist, including:
-* A timer that checks whether the underlaying Windows layout has changed (affects dead keys) - and fixes any stuck modifiers?
+* A timer that checks whether the underlying Windows layout has changed (affects dead keys) - and fixes any stuck modifiers?
 * Multiple Extend layers (NumPad, hotstring...).
 * Sticky a.k.a.
 One-Shot modifiers: Press-release modifier, then within a certain time hit the key to modify.
 * A settings panel instead of editing .ini files.

 _Best of luck!_
-_Øystein "DreymaR" Gadmar, 2018-10_
+_Øystein "DreymaR" Gadmar, 2018-11_

 [PKLGit]: https://github.com/Portable-Keyboard-Layout/Portable-Keyboard-Layout/ (PKL on GitHub)